ConfettiFX/The-Forge/README.md

 - Toggle VRS – enable/disable VRS
 - Draw Cubes – enable/disable dynamic objects in the scene
 - Toggle Debug View – shows auto-generated VRS map if VRS is enabled
-- Blur kernel Size – change blur kernel size of the blur applied to the background image to highlight performance benefits of the solution by making fragment shader heavy enough.
+- Blur kernel Size – change blur kernel size of the blur applied to the background image to highlight the performance benefits of the solution by making the fragment shader heavy enough.
 Limitations:
 	Relies on programmable sample locations support – not widely supported on Android devices.